severdia/shakespeare-obsidian/scripts_source/markdown/Hamlet/Act 2, Scene 2.md

 *Elsinore.
 A room in Elsinore castle.*

 *Flourish.
-Enter King and Queen, Rosencrantz and Guildenstern *cum aliis*.*
+Enter King and Queen, Rosencrantz and Guildenstern cum aliis.*

 **KING.**
 Welcome, dear Rosencrantz and Guildenstern!